Knights Valley AVA: History

-Thomas B. Knight, a participant in the Bear Flag Revolt at Sonoma bought a large portion of Rancho Mallacomes from Berryessa and received title to the land in 1853.
-He called his rancho, Muristood, added a second story to the lodge and planted vineyards, peaches, apples and wheat.
-Mallocomes Valley would later be renamed "Knights Valley" after Thomas Knight.
+Thomas B. Knight, a native of Maine and participant in the Bear Flag Revolt at Sonoma bought a large portion of Rancho Mallacomes from Berryessa and received title to the land in 1853.
+He named it Rancho Muristood, added a second story to the lodge and planted vineyards, peaches, apples and wheat.
+Mallocomes Valley would later be renamed "Knights Valley."
+It’s been documented that Knight grew 17 acres of wine grapes, thought to have been planted in 1874, and shipped to the Napa Valley.

 Climate

 Protected from direct Pacific Ocean influence, the valley is the warmest of Sonoma County's viticulture areas.
 Warm afternoons and cool evenings provide the ideal environment for growing Bordeaux grape varieties.
 Cabernet Sauvignon remains the star in the valley.
 Also present are the rest of the Meritage blend: Merlot, Cabernet Franc, Malbec, and Petit Verdot, as well as Sauvignon blanc, Chardonnay, Viognier, Syrah, and some limited plantings of other varietals.

-Wineries
+Producers

-Several wineries produce wine with the Knights Valley AVA designation.
+Several producers make wine with the Knights Valley AVA designation.
 The three largest producers of Knights Valley AVA designated wines are Beringer Vineyards, Kendall Jackson Winery, (under its Highland Estates label), and Bavarian Lion Vineyards.
+The four most prestigious and highest quality wine growers being Knights Bridge Winery, Peter Michael, EHRET Winery and Brandon Gregory Estate.